AliceWreath/fire_red_tracker_project/README.md

 # Fire Red Tracker

-A real-time Pokémon FireRed party and encounter monitor built in Rust.
-It reads live game state from a running RetroArch instance using the mGBA core, displays the player's current party and wild encounter table in a native GUI, and supports multi-player Soul Link / Nuzlocke runs through a networked aggregator.
+A real-time Pokémon FireRed Nuzlocke and Soul Link tracker built in Rust.
+It reads live game state from a running RetroArch instance via the mGBA core, tracks first encounters, deaths, catches, and shiny encounters across runs, and feeds a set of OBS Browser Source overlays through a WebSocket aggregator server.

 ---